-Over the years LinkedIn has grown from social networking site for professionals to a key medium in global workforce.
+Over the years LinkedIn has grown from a social networking site for professionals to a key medium in the global workforce.
 The largest professional site in the world has launched Training Finder, a new product to provide job seekers with not only their required jobs but also new programs to enrich their skills.

 The blog post further writes, Training Finder “provides training programs are affiliated with employers, whether or not they are accredited, programs employment rate, cost, duration; the skills the program will teach them; the jobs they will be qualified for when they complete the program; and the estimated salary.”

 The company has tied-up with Skillful, an initiative Markle Foundation that focuses on medium-skilled jobseekers to redefine labor market.
 The platform provides a network of online tools and in-person support for exploring career options, find job listings, get interview tips and connect with co-workers.